Mint-System/Odoo-Build/README.md

 ## Usage

-The usage section is set of recipes.
-Pick the one required according to your scenario.
+The usage section is a set of workflows.
+Pick the one required by your scenario.
+See `task help` or [task](./task.md) for details about this projects commands.

 Clone this repository.